FragmentNet: Adaptive Graph Fragmentation for Graph-to-Sequence Molecular Representation Learning: Tokenizer Discussion

 \subsubsection{Discussion on Tokenizer Granularity}

 The atom and fragment token dictionaries demonstrate the flexibility of our tokenizer framework, which allows granularity to be parameterized based on the number of merge iterations.
-This enables direct comparison of masked pre-training tasks within the same modeling framework - a capability previously unavailable for molecular graphs.
+This enables direct comparison of masked pre-training tasks at different granularities within the same modeling framework.

 By tuning the number of merge iterations, we can influence the distribution of token granularities learned by the tokenizer.
 This parameterization enables exploration of how granularity distribution affects different prediction tasks.
 However, further research is needed to evaluate the optimality of different granularity distributions specific to downstream property task performance.